SIRL-TAMU/all-pay-auction/README.md

 ⚠️ **The application is currently configured for debugging and testing purposes.
 Do not deploy to production without addressing the following:**

-- **Debug Mode**: The Rails environment is set to `debug`, which may expose sensitive information.
-Switch to `production` before deployment.
 - **Manual Auction Settlement**: Sellers can manually settle auctions. **This feature must be disabled in production** to ensure automated, time-based settlement.
 - **Stripe Sandbox Keys**: The Stripe API keys are configured for the sandbox environment.
 Replace with live keys for production use.